 Assessment is a fundamental principal at UCode and an area we focus on.
 There are quizzes, reviews and exercises to show mastery of the material.
 But no, we do not "grade".
 There is work outside of the class sessions, particularly for the AP Courses.

 UCode's courses are structured into Units of study and specific class sessions are dedicated to covering a Unit.
 Units are offered regularly through out the week, so if you miss a specific Unit or you wish to review a Unit you covered previously, you can simple reserve a seat in the next class that covers that Unit.

 Yes!
 Students have email/messaging support from instructors as well as live instructor help during our office hours.
 All support is included in membership fee.

-Instructors are university students or graduates from leading universities including Cornell, Stanford, UCLA, USC, etc. We train and work with our teachers to continue to develop their skills through professional development, best practices sharing, observation and feedback.
+Instructors are university students or graduates from leading universities including Stanford, UCLA, USC, etc. We train and work with our teachers to continue to develop their skills through professional development, best practices sharing, observation and feedback.

 Parents receive quarterly progress reports that indicate what students have done that week and have links to student projects.

 We will assess your level and structure your starting point in the course accordingly.

 We are a membership based program where you pay a monthly membership subscription of $99.00 for up to 4 class sessions (60 minutes) a month and "Office Hours".
 This provides you with flexibility to progress according to your abilities and as your schedule permits.
 Sessions expire at the end of a billing period.
 You may "pause" your membership prior to the start of the next billing period and resume when convenient.